 Again, by the time you retire, the IRS will have been waiting a while to collect taxes on the money in your traditional IRA — so they aren’t going to let you just keep it in your account forever.
 When you turn 72, you have to start making “required minimum distributions” (RMDs).
 If you don’t, you’ll get slapped with a penalty equal to 50% (!) of your RMD.

 But with Roth IRAs, the IRS isn’t waiting for anything, so there aren’t any RMDs.
 (So if you expect to have enough income during retirement that you won’t need the money in your IRA, a Roth could help you leave a bigger inheritance for your heirs.)

 So … traditional?
 Roth?
 Both?

-If you’re looking for straightforward guidance on which type of account to use, we have good news: When you create a retirement plan with Ellevest, we’ll use the info you give us about your income to see if you’re eligible for a Roth.
+If you’re looking for straightforward guidance on which type of account to use, we have good news: When you become an Ellevest member, you can create a retirement plan with us.
+We’ll use the info you give us about your income to see if you’re eligible for a Roth.
 Then, if you are, we estimate your retirement forecast with a Roth IRA versus a traditional IRA, and then recommend the account type with the higher forecast.
 (We use the tax brackets that exist today, but there’s always a chance the laws could change.)